saralaponnuraj/Boxetheus/Boxetheus/README.txt

 Used Razor syntax to conditionally render the search results.Tested the web to search functionality to ensure it works as expected.

 2024-02-20 10.10PM
-To add a new field to an ASP.NET Core MVC app
+To add a new field to an ASP.NET Core Boxetheus app

 Accessed the project in Visual Studio to begin the modification process.Opened the model class to add a new field:
 Navigated to the relevant model class within the project.
 Added a new property to the class with the appropriate data type: